opengpd/gpddatabase/docs/data_format.markdown

 # Data format

 For the sake of simplicity and portability, the data files use the YAML data serialization format.
 YAML is an ASCII-based format where the structure of data is defined by indentation.
 Below is a dummy data file presenting all available features one can use when storing data in the database.
-The JSON schema file defining the adopted data structure is `test/schema_datafile.json` (see also remarks on the page [Adding new data](new_data.html)).
+The JSON schema file defining the adopted data structure is `test/schema_datafile.json` (see the [online version](https://github.com/opengpd/gpddatabase/blob/main/test/schema_datafile.json) and the remarks on [adding new data](new_data.html)).
 The description of available keys is provided in a form of comments starting with '#' symbol.

 ```yaml
 ---